tiredofit/docker-alpine/README.md

 | `ZABBIX_ALLOW_ROOT` | Allow running as root - Default: `1` |
 | `ZABBIX_USER` | Zabbix user to start as - Default: `zabbix` |

-If you enable `DEBUG_PERMISSIONS=TRUE` all the users and groups have been modified in accordance with Environmental Variables will be displayed in output. e.g. If you add `USER_NGINX=1000` it will reset the containers `nginx` user id from `82` to `1000` - Hint, also change the Group ID to your local development users UID & GID and avoid Docker permission issues when developing.
+If you enable `DEBUG_PERMISSIONS=TRUE` all the users and groups have been modified in accordance with environmental variables will be displayed in output. e.g. If you add `USER_NGINX=1000` it will reset the containers `nginx` user id from `82` to `1000` - Hint, also change the Group ID to your local development users UID & GID and avoid docker permission issues when developing.

 | Parameter | Description |
 |-----------|-------------|